 I love this day so much!
 Reveal day!
 If you have been following along with this month’s $100 Room Challenge, then you know I have been working on our (very) outdated bathroom.
-Honestly, I didn’t know if I was going to be able to everything on my list for $100.
+Honestly, I didn’t know if I was going to be able to do everything on my list for $100.
 This is a huge bathroom that needed so much work… let’s see how we did with this modern farmhouse bathroom makeover.

 I’m calling this bathroom makeover “Go Bold or Go Home”.
 I did something in this space that I have loved seeing in so many rooms, but was terrified to try in my own home.
 Black walls anyone?

 As always, let’s take a look at where this room started.

 As if the oak paneled tub wasn’t enough, we also had two vanities and two medicines cabinets to match.

 I had a long list of “to do’s” for this space, but before we get into all that, you wanna see what it looks like now?